aaerrolla/docker-practice/README.md

-# document some HOWTO's when working with docker
+# Documenting HOWTO's when working with docker